MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/nc-msacm-acmfilterenumcb.md

 ### -param pafd

-Pointer to an <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmfilterdetails">ACMFILTERDETAILS</a> structure that contains the enumerated filter details for a filter tag.
+Pointer to an [ACMFILTERDETAILS](/windows/win32/api/msacm/nf-msacm-acmfilterdetails)a> structure that contains the enumerated filter details for a filter tag.

 ### -param dwInstance